As a local business, you know that you need to invest in digital marketing to reach potential new customers.

 Apple Maps visibility is heavily dependent on your Yelp ratings profile, but other factors, such as Apple reviews and your use of images also play a part.
 Read our blog to understand how Apple calculates its Maps ratings and master this part of your local SEO marketing strategy.

 For Bing, you’ll need to create a Bing Places for Business listing.
-This is similar to Google My Business and you can even import your GMB settings.
+This is similar to Google Business Profile and you can even import your GBP settings.
 Find out how in our guide: Bing local listings explained.